junxit/us-congress-bills-116/bill.md

   - **(2)** in section 903—
     - **(A)** in subsection (a), by inserting “and who shall assist the agency Chief Financial Officer in the performance of each of the duties of the agency Chief Financial Officer under this chapter” after “matters”; and
     - **(B)** by adding at the end the following:
-      > - **(c)** Notwithstanding subchapter III of chapter 33 of title 5, United States Code, in the event of a vacancy in the position of Chief Financial Officer of an agency, only the Deputy Chief Financial Officer of the agency shall serve as the acting Chief Financial Officer.
+      > - **(c)** Notwithstanding subchapter III of chapter 33 of title 5, in the event of a vacancy in the position of Chief Financial Officer of an agency, the Deputy Chief Financial Officer of the agency shall serve as the acting Chief Financial Officer.

 - **(b)** *Governmentwide financial management plan* Section 3512 of title 31, United States Code, is amended—
   - **(1)** in subsection (a)—